VISA POUR L’IMAGE

 The Tourist Office in Perpignan offers tours of these beautiful old “hotels particuliers” or, during VISA you could pop your head around the door, for a glimpse of the wealth of Perpignan a century ago.

 The city walls built by Vauban are no more, but the XIV century Castillet remains.
-Originally built as a fortress, it now houses a museum of Roussillon Folk Art and is another VISA venue.
-After enjoying the photographs, pop up to the crenulated terrace, added to support cannons, and survey the plain of Roussillon, with the spectacular views it affords over the city, the plain and Canigo.
+Originally built as a fortress, it now houses a museum of Roussillon Folk Art it is no longer used as a VISA venue, but after enjoying the photographs in other venues, pop up to the crenulated terrace, added to support cannons, and survey the plain of Roussillon, with the spectacular views it affords over the city, the plain and Canigou.

 Leave a Comment